WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 7. Alice’s Hub passes the DID Auth challenge to Alice’s User Agent for signing.

-8. Alice’s User Agent processes the challenge and displays on the mobile device a code expected by the Entity Site.
+8. Alice’s User Agent processes the challenge and displays a code expected by the Entity Site on the mobile device.

-9. Alice on her laptop enters the code and the Entity Site confirms the response, resulting in a successful login.
+9. Alice enters the code on her laptop and the Entity Site confirms the response, resulting in a successful login.

-### 2.2 Alice must provide preconditional proof
+### 2.2 Alice Must Provide Preconditional Proof

-Alice is attempting to register for College and her DID is already linked to the College.
-In this example, for Alice to get admitted to the College, Alice must prove she previously has received appropriate immunizations.
+Alice is attempting to register for college and her DID is already linked to the College.
+In this example, for Alice to get admitted to the College, she must prove that she previously has received appropriate immunizations.

 #### Assumptions